SIP networking and firewall configuration

 • All IP addresses and ports used by Vapi for SIP signalling

-• RTP media port ranges, directionality details, and dynamic IP behavior
+• RTP media port ranges, directionality details, and regional IP behavior

 • Recommended firewall rules for inbound and outbound traffic